microsoftgraph/msgraph-sdk-design/middleware/RedirectHandler.md

 | 307 | Temporary Permanently |Method does not change |
 | 308 | Moved Permanently |Method does not change |

+For all status codes listed, redirect handler should use the `Location` header from the redirect response to construct a new request to the new URL that is the same as the original request except for where noted otherwise.

 ### Max redirects

 Requests should be able to include a hint as to how many redirects are allowed before the response should be returned.
 Allowing zero maximum redirects indicates that no redirects are allowed.
 Handler should have a default max redirects if request does not provide one.